 - implement new parameterisations and constraints in a suite of global models in order to provide a robust assessment to 2100 of the biologically associated changes in global ocean carbon storage, and their sensitivity to key processes identified by this programme.
 This assessment should be suitable for inclusion in IPCC’s seventh assessment report

 - provide a significant UK contribution to the UN Ocean Decade outcome for ‘a predicted ocean’ by improving our ability to model oceanic responses under anthropogenic influence

 - address two priorities of the WCRP’s grand challenge on carbon feedbacks in the climate system.

-You will support the Programme Advisory Group in developing a well-evidenced recommendation for NERC on the programme’s cruise plan, which will be included in the fieldwork funding opportunity.
+This process will inform the BIO-Carbon Programme Advisory Group’s (PAG) recommendation to NERC on the cruise plan, which is part of a future fieldwork funding opportunity.

-The champion role is for 68 months.
-You must start no later than 3 August 2022.
+You can request funding for up to 12 months.
+Your project must start no later than 3 July 2022.

-The full economic cost of the champion grant can be up to £575,000.
+The full economic cost of your project can be up to £250,000.
 NERC will fund 80% of the full economic cost.